Tips and recommendations for healthy travel to top destinations

 Even attempting to climb or hike Mount Mulanje if you are not prepared can lead to severe injury.
 If you plan to climb the mountain, never climb alone.
 Always have enough food and water, and bring essential equipment like maps, guidebooks and compasses.
 Stick together with your group and do not push into unknown territory.

 There is limited public security at Mount Mulanje.
-Avoid travelling at night and never travel alone.
+Avoid traveling at night and never travel alone.

 In addition to all travel documents and medications recommended by a Passport Health Travel Medicine Specialist, here are some items to consider packing: